Zetchu/E-Commerce-Platform/projectElements.md

 Notification Service: Sends email updates for order confirmations.

-Database: A relational database (PostgreSQL) for ACID compliance on orders and inventory.
+Database: A relational database for ACID compliance on orders and inventory.

 2. Which architectural patterns will apply?